No Fresh COVID-19 Case In Arunachal, Tally At 64,483

-Arunachal Pradesh did not report any new COVID-19 case in the last 24 hours, with the tally remaining at 64,483, a senior health department official said on Wednesday.
+Arunachal Pradesh did not report any new COVID-19 case on Thursday, a senior health department official said here on Thursday.
+The COVID-19 tally remained at 64,483, he said.

-The Capital Complex region, comprising Itanagar, Naharlagun, Nirjuli and Banderdewa areas, has the highest number of active infections at six, followed by West Kameng (four), Upper Siang, Namsai, Lower Subansiri and Anjaw (one each), the official said.
+As many as 64, 174 people have recuperated from the disease thus far in the state including, one on Wednesday, State Surveillance Officer (SSO) Dr Lobsang Jama said.
+Arunachal Pradesh now has 13 active COVID-19 cases.
+The Capital Complex region, comprising Itanagar, Naharlagun, Nirjuli and Banderdewa areas, has the highest number of active infections at six, followed by West Kameng (4), Upper Siang, Namsai and Anjaw with one each, the official said.

-The administration has thus far tested 12,67,211 samples for COVID-19, he said, adding, the positivity rate remained at 0.49 per cent.
-State Immunisation Officer Dimong Padung said 16,49,801 people have been inoculated till date.
+The administration has thus far tested 12,67,375 samples for COVID-19, including 164 on Wednesday, Jampa said, adding that the positivity rate remained at 0.49 per cent.
+State Immunisation Officer Dimong Padung said that over 16.49 lakh people have been inoculated till date.

 With PTI Inputs